 While there are programs that can help meet basic needs, many use the Federal Poverty Guidelines (FPL) to determine eligibility, but this amount is the same across the nation and does not take into account local cost of living.
 Over the years, the number of older adults living in poverty has been steadily increasing.
 In 2022, more than 8.6 million (11.2%) older adults nationwide were living below the poverty level (American Community Survey, 2022).
-Although Social Security and Supplemental Security Income (SSI) remains a valuable resource for retirees, it only accounts for about 40% of former earnings and is hardly enough to live on.
-No matter what their source of income, older adults often struggle to make ends meet.
-Many older adults do struggle to pay for living expenses but find ways to remain in stable housing.
-However, there is a segment of the older adult population that find themselves homeless.
-The 2022 Point in Time Count (PIT), a federally mandated biennial census taken over two days, identified 718 Orange County homeless older adult (62+) residents, which represents an increase over the 2019 PIT count, which identified 677 Orange County homeless senior (62+) residents.

-&lt;sup>1 American Community Survey ACS-S0102
+5 American Community Survey ACS-S0102